MunoMono/reading-notes/public/docs/F/Freire2014PedagogyOppressed30th.md

 last_updated: "Sep 01, 2025, 12:14 PM"---
 ## Purpose and aim
 ### What research question or objective is being addressed?
 Freire asks a radical question: **how can oppressed people liberate themselves through education that rejects domination and fosters critical consciousness?** The central objective is to reframe education from a vertical, 'banking' mode to a horizontal, dialogical praxis that positions learners as co‑creators of knowledge and agents of transformation.
-For Freire, the aim is not to neutralise contradiction but to **embrace and work through it**, using pedagogy to mediate the dialectic between oppression an...
+For Freire, the aim is not to neutralise contradiction but to **embrace and work through it**, using pedagogy to mediate the dialectic between oppression and liberation.

-This orientation resonates with the project’s aim of reconciling **systematic design methods with socio‑technical complexity**: in both cases, the problem is not merely technical but political—whose voice counts, whose categories frame action and how knowledge is structured and deployed [172].
+This orientation resonates with the project’s aim of reconciling **systematic design methods with socio‑technical complexity**: in both cases, the problem is not merely technical but political—whose voice counts, whose categories frame action and how knowledge is structured and deployed.

 ## Methodology
 ### Describe the research design, methods and sample size.
 The text is not empirical but **theoretical‑praxis oriented**.
 Freire draws primarily on his field experience in adult literacy campaigns in Brazil and Chile during the 1960s, where he developed 'culture circles' as alternatives to traditional schooling.
-- **Method:** Theoretical exposition interwoven with programmatic guidance (eg thematic investigation, codification/decodification, dialogical facilitation).
+- **Method:** Theoretical exposition interwoven with programmatic guidance (e.g., thematic investigation, codification/decodification, dialogical facilitation).
 - **Evidence base:** Praxis with illiterate adults, experience under authoritarian regimes and philosophical engagement with Marx, Hegel, existentialism and liberation theology.
 - **Nature:** A critical treatise that oscillates between conceptual analysis (oppressor–oppressed contradiction, humanisation/dehumanisation) and practical pedagogy (steps of culture circles).

-For the project, this maps to a **critical‑interpretivist approach** [174], where the goal is not to prove a universal law but to generate meaning and praxis through reflexive engagement.
-It also aligns with the project’s use of **critical taxonomy** [175]: Freire’s opposition between banking and problem‑posing is itself a classificatory move that foregrounds the politics of categories.
+For the project, this maps to a **critical‑interpretivist approach**, where the goal is not to prove a universal law but to generate meaning and praxis through reflexive engagement.
+It also aligns with the project’s use of **critical taxonomy**: Freire’s opposition between banking and problem‑posing is itself a classificatory move that foregrounds the politics of categories.

 ## Key findings and arguments
 ### Summarise the main results and conclusions.